psychemedia/fairy-witches-and-witchcraft/README.md

-# faery-fairy-lore
+# Fairy Witches and Witchcraft

-Tales of the Other Folk
+Tales of fairy witches, and other misc. notes on witchcraft cases.